stevotron/php-class-Err/README.md

 ##Logging extra data

 It is possible to add extra data to the error logs for help with debugging.
-Adding log data should be done after initialisation.
-Here's an example,
+Extra log data can be added during initialisation or later on.
+Here's an example for adding extra log data later,

 ```php
 Err::addLogData([